Same-sex marriage in Colombia: Legislative proposals

-On 26 July 2011, the Constitutional Court ruled unanimously 9–0 (in case C-577/2011) that, although it could not change the definition of marriage as "the union of a man and a woman", same-sex couples have the right to form a family.
+On 26 July 2011, the Constitutional Court ruled unanimously 9–0 that, although it could not change the definition of marriage as "the union of a man and a woman", same-sex couples have the right to form a family.
 The court ordered the Congress of Colombia to pass legislation addressing this issue, whether by legalizing same-sex marriage or another marriage-like union, within two years (i.e. by 20 June 2013).
-If such a law were not passed by that deadline, the court ruled that same-sex couples would automatically become able to register their relationship with a notary.
+If such a law were not passed by that deadline, the court ruled that same-sex couples would automatically become able to register their relationships with a notary.
 In 2011, four bills were filed in Congress to recognize same-sex couples; two used the word "marriage", and the other two would have created civil unions.

 In October 2012, Senator Armando Benedetti introduced a bill legalizing same-sex marriage.
 The bill initially only allowed for civil unions, but the text was later changed by Benedetti to permit same-sex couples to marry.
 President Juan Manuel Santos did not take a position on the bill.
 The Senate's First Committee approved the bill on 4 December 2012.
-On 24 April 2013, it was rejected by the Senate in a 17–51 vote, after being postponed on two different occasions.
+On 24 April 2013, it was rejected by the Senate in a 17–51 vote, after having been postponed on two different occasions.
 The negative outcome was expected, as the two biggest parties made a commitment to kill the bill.
 Senator Benedetti responded to the vote calling the Congress "worthless", and stating that senators who voted against the project wanted the Congress to be like the ones of "Congo, Uganda, Bolivia and Haiti".

-Days before the vote, the superintendent of the Superintendence of Notaries and Registrations of Colombia, Jorge Enrique Vélez, announced that if the Congress failed to pass the same-sex marriage bill before the 20 June deadline, the Ministry of Justice and Law, led by Minister Ruth Stella Correa Palacio, would prepare guidelines for notaries and judges to conduct "solemn contracts" for same-sex couples.
-On 18 April 2013, the Superintendence presented its own proposal, which sought to set guidelines for the celebration of same-sex couples' "marital unions".
-On 20 June, notaries across the country started performing these unions; however, LGBT activists advised couples not to enter into those contracts because, they said, the framework for a "marital contract" did not exist in Colombian law.
-In the following days, several couples made petitions to judges to have their relationships recognized as a marriage.
+Days before the vote, the superintendent of the Superintendence of Notaries and Registrations (SNR; Superintendencia de Notariado y Registro), Jorge Enrique Vélez, announced that if the Congress failed to pass the same-sex marriage bill before the 20 June deadline, the Ministry of Justice and Law, led by Minister Ruth Stella Correa Palacio, would prepare guidelines for notaries and judges to conduct "solemn contracts" for same-sex couples.
+On 18 April 2013, the SNR presented its own proposal, which sought to set guidelines for the celebration of same-sex "marital unions".
+On 20 June, notaries across the country started performing these unions; however, LGBT activists advised couples not to enter into these contracts, arguing that the framework for a "marital contract" did not exist in Colombian law.
+In the following days, several couples made petitions to judges to have their relationships recognized as marriages.
+Benedetti introduced another same-sex marriage bill on 30 July 2015.
+The Senate's First Committee began debating the bill on 9 December 2015, but it was not voted on by Congress.